Quercus rubra: Ecology

 Over the last few decades, the northern red oak has dealt with several environmental factors, mainly disease, predation by insects, and limited opportunities for dispersal.
 These stresses have impacted the species' ability to proliferate in both the Northeast and Europe.
 The various environmental responses observed in Quercus rubra across several temperate environmental conditions have allowed for it to serve as a model organism for studying symbiotic relationships, dispersal, and habituation between tree species.

 Pests and diseases

 Canker pathogen, Diplodia corticola, has become a major pathogen to the species over the last decade, causing leaf browning, bark cracking and bleeding, and high rates of tree mortality across the northeastern United States.
 The northern red oak is also characterized as one of the most susceptible species to plant fungi Phytophthora cinnamomi and Phytophthora ramorum, which have caused severe, red-black cankers in the trunk region of the species.
 Both P. cinnamomi and P. ramorum grow under warmer temperature conditions; as a result, northern red oak trees found in California, France, and northern Spain all have a higher incidence of fungal infection.
-Oak Wilt caused by the fungus Ceratocystis fagacearum is a major pathogen found in eastern North America that can kill trees quickly.
+Oak Wilt caused by the fungus Bretziella fagacearum is a major pathogen found in eastern North America that can kill trees quickly.

+There has been a recent northern red oak decline in Arkansas which is "unique in that it is associated with increases in red oak borer" (Enaphalodes rufulus) which "is native to the eastern United States and usually occurs in mixed oak forests".
+"It damages the phloem, sapwood, and heartwood which means the ability for growth and repair is attacked as well as the stability of the tree".